PLP-WebTechnologies/feb-2025-introduction-to-css-Brayan603/README.md

 # Introduction to CSS
 SS is a style sheet language used to describe the presentation and layout of HTML elements.
-It helps you control the look and feel of your website—colors, fonts, spacing, and layout—separately from the content.
+It helps you control the look and feel of your website—colors, fonts, spacing, and layout—separately from the content1.